aschey/daemon-slayer/scripts/README.md

    1. Open the Settings app.
    2. Click on Apps then click on Optional features (should be a small blue link near the middle of the screen).
    3. Find OpenSSH Server and install it.
-   4. Reboot
-   5. Open the Services app and find a service called OpenSSH SSH Server.
+   4. Open the Services app and find a service called OpenSSH SSH Server.
-   6. Right click it and start the service.
+   5. Right click it and start the service.
-   7. Optionally, click on properties and change the startup type to automatic so it starts on boot.
+   6. Optionally, click on properties and change the startup type to automatic so it starts on boot.
-   8. Quickemu should've already configured the settings so SSH will work without additional configuration.
+   7. Quickemu should've already configured the settings so SSH will work without additional configuration.
-   9. Look for the windows-10.ports file in the windows-10 folder created by Quickemu on the host machine.
+   8. Look for the windows-10.ports file in the windows-10 folder created by Quickemu on the host machine.
 It should have an entry like this: `ssh,22220` that specifies the ssh port.
-   10. Try to ssh into the VM from the host machine like this: `ssh -p 22220 Quickemu@localhost`.
+   9. Try to ssh into the VM from the host machine like this: `ssh -p 22220 Quickemu@localhost`.
 When prompted for the password, it should be `quickemu`.
 (Quickemu docs explain this bit as well)
 6. Install rsync
    1. Open the [msys download page](https://repo.msys2.org/msys/x86_64/).
    2. Download rsync-{CURRENT_VERSION}.pkg.tar.zst.